-The dimensions below are what we use for ProPhoto themes.
+The dimensions below are what we use for website image optimization.

 In Photoshop we typically save at quality level 6-8, and in Lightroom anywhere from 60-70% depending on how the image looks.

 We’ve tried a few of the image optimization plugins with varying results.
 So far from our testing, we prefer Shortpixel.
-Which offers a larger array of options saving without sacrificing quality.
-It can also auto-size images from your entire library.
-It does a good job, but you’ll definitely find some images that are optimized too much.
-Fortunately, it lets you upload single images without any optimization if you wish, so it was easy just to replace the handful that didn’t look so great.
+Which offers a larger array of option savings without sacrificing quality.
+It can also auto-size images from your entire library or just ones you select.

 Before using ShortPixel, usually, we would optimize with one of the options above, and Shortpixel would do it again when we upload through the site.
 Doing both of these methods gave us the best results when speed testing our sites.